AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module7/ex1.md

 ![ACOP](./images/emptyevent1.png)

-First of all, give your Event a Name like this: `ldapAccountCreationEvent` and replace `ldap` with your ldap.
+First of all, give your Event a Name like this: `--demoProfileLdap--AccountCreationEvent`.

 ![ACOP](./images/eventname.png)